opendr-eu/opendr/docs/reference/landmark-based-facial-expression-recognition.md

   Object that holds the evaluation dataset.
   Can be of type `ExternalDataset` or a custom dataset inheriting from `DatasetIterator`.
 - **monte_carlo_dropout**: *bool, default=True***
-  If set to True, enables the Monte Carlo Dropout in inference
+  If set to True, enables the Monte Carlo Dropout in inference.
 - **mcdo_repeats**: *int, default=100***
-  Specifies the number of times that inference is repeated for Monte Carlo Dropout
+  Specifies the number of times that inference is repeated for Monte Carlo Dropout.
+- **logging_path**: *str, default=''***
+  path to save tensorboard log files.
+If set to None or '', tensorboard logging is disabled.
 - **train_data_filename**: *str, default='train.npy'*
   Filename that contains the training data.
   This file should be contained in the dataset path provided.